dmiller15/stranger-project/gdc_api/sorting.md

 rm programs.txt
 ```

-Finally, modify the `move_files.sh` script to pull in the API output, and run it.
+Finally, modify the `move_files.sh` script to pull in the API output, and run it to move each downloaded file to a project directory.